ArthurG/Kijiji-Repost-Headless/README.md

 `python KijijiCmd.py -u (username) -p (password) delete (adId)`

-Alternatively, there are also interfaces for posting/reposting an ad from a folder.
-This makes it so you are not required to enter your username/password and may also be helpful if you choose to have multiple Kijiji accounts.
+Alternatively, there are also interfaces for posting/reposting an ad from a folder, especially useful if you're too lazy to enter your username/password every time or you have multiple Kijiji accounts.

 Inside your folder, include ALL photos, `item.inf`, and `login.inf`. login.inf is as follows:

 `username

 password
 `